Beets deliver a welcome sweet earthiness that plays well with the fruits in this energizing beet smoothie.

 While I normally use beets for salads, I thought it would be fun to whip it into a fruity beet smoothie.

 Though beets are inherently sweet, they are rarely associated with desserts or fruit smoothies.
-It’s time to change that.

 At first sip, I just got a mouthful of earthy beet flavor.
-However, by the second sip, it turns into this sweet, tart, complex taste that I just can’t get enough of.
+However, by the second sip, it turns into this sweet, tart, complex taste that I just can’t get enough of. ย

 The beets deliver a welcomed earthiness that plays well with the sweetness from all the fruits (tangerine, strawberry, peach, and mango).

-Full of folate, manganese and other nutrients, beets help with blood flow, making this beet smoothie great for pre/post-workouts.
+Asides from being “nature’s candy,” beets are also very good for you. ย Full of folate, manganese and other nutrients, beets help with blood flow, making this beet smoothie great for pre/post-workouts.

 Only word of warning- when working with red beets be very careful as they can stain cutting boards, hands, and clothing.